What to Look for Before Signing a Mineral Lease

 Get Help

 If the bonus offer is significant or if the lease involves a large acreage position, it's worth paying a mineral rights attorney to review the lease before you sign.
+A thorough lease negotiation checklist covers dozens of clauses beyond the ones listed here.
 A few hundred dollars in legal fees can save you thousands over the life of the lease.
 At minimum, don't sign the first draft without reading every clause and understanding what it means.

 Once you sign, record the lease in MinRight with the key terms: royalty rate, primary term, expiration date, bonus amount, and any deduction provisions.
 Understanding the difference between paid-up and delay rental leases helps you track what payments to expect.
 And pay close attention to the pooling clause, since it affects how your interest is calculated if the property is included in a drilling unit.